bcakmakoglu/vue-flow/docs/src/guide/utils/instance.md

-# Instance
+# Viewport Functions

-The Vue Flow instance provides easy access to zoom-pan-helper functions.
-It can be accessed either directly from the state using `useVueFlow` or you can receive the instance with a `onPaneReady` event handler.
+Viewport Functions can be accessed via the `useVueFlow` utility or with the `VueFlowStore` instance provided by `onPaneReady`.

 <CodeGroup>
   <CodeGroupItem title="Composition API" active>